florinmirosnicencu/ts-monorepo/README.md

 # JS/TS Monorepo
-## Just learning how people use monorepos
+## Just learning how to use a monorepo